grnydawn/aiworks/operational_triton/charter.md

 ### 5.1 Functional Requirements
 - **Workflow Structure:** Three steps: Data Preparation → Simulation → Reporting.
+- **Composition:** Each step in the workflow works as a separate component.
 - **Automation:** Each step launches the next upon completion.
-- **Data Check:** First step checks for data availability before starting; checks more frequently than the 3-hour data update cycle.
+- **Data Check:** Each step checks for data availability before starting; checks more frequently than the data update cycle.
 - **Trigger:** Threshold-based trigger for high-resolution modeling.

 ### 5.2 Non-Functional Requirements